yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 No changes need to be performed on the YugabyteDB Anywhere DR configuration.
 The exact sequence of these operations for each type of Schema Change is described at Manage tables and indexes](./disaster-recovery-tables/).
 For more details on this mode, refer to [this tech talk](https://www.youtube.com/watch?v=vYyn2OUSZFE).

 In general, the semi-automated schema change mode is recommended for all new DR configurations.
 When possible, existing DR configurations should be deleted and re-created in this new mode to reduce the operational burden of DDL changes.

-Semi-automated schema change mode is used for any xcluster DR configuration when the following pre-requisites are met.
+Semi-automated schema change mode is used for any xcluster DR configuration when the following pre-requisites are met at setup time.

 1. Both DR primary and universe are running YugabyteDB software version >= 2024.1.3.
 2. The global runtime configuration yb.xcluster.db_scoped.enabled is set to true to enable the Early Access feature.